matthew-hale/lit/readme.md

 echo Goodbye, world
 ```

-This entire readme.md file can be processed by lit, and will spit out 3
+This entire readme.md file can be processed by lit, and will spit out 2
 files total:

-+ test.sh
 + file.sh
 + file2.sh

+It won't spit out test.sh, because it only parses real fenced code
+blocks that start at the beginning of the line.
+The test.sh example was
+just that - an example of what it should look like in your file.